This diagram also shows the route of an alternative, superior, direct main road between Westbury's railway station (one of

 interchange at the existing tracks and sidings.

-It is obvious to all but WCC (though the diagram may help) that a western road could be in the area of the railway lines
+It is obvious to almost all (though the diagram may help) that a western road could be in the area of the railway lines

 and run directly to the trading estates.

-The spring water sources, which are all on the east, could be left unpolluted.
+The spring water sources, which are all on the east, would be left unpolluted.

 If you think about the long actual length of an eastern bypass, that would have to extend westwards, back around to the